 Malocclusion is Latin for “bad bite.”
 Some patients have overbites (the upper teeth are farther out from the lower teeth), underbites (the lower teeth are farther out than the upper teeth), crossbites (some upper teeth are in front and some lower teeth are in front), and even deep bites (the lower teeth touch the gums behind the upper teeth when the mouth is closed).
 Each type of malocclusion can cause problems, and we have ways of correcting them.

 5. Can I still play musical instruments with braces on?

 Yes!
 It may take some practice and adjusting, but you can absolutely keep playing woodwind or brass instruments while undergoing your orthodontic treatment.
 If you’re having an especially difficult time, though, talk to us about it, and we might be able to find a solution.

 We hope these answers have been eye-opening for you!
 The more educated you are about the orthodontic treatment process, the more confident you will feel about the amazing transformation your smile is (or will be) undergoing.
 If you have any questions we didn’t cover here, give us a call or stop by our office!

-Top image by Flickr user Gordon used under Creative Commons Attribution-Sharealike 4.0 license.
+Top image by Flickr user Zoe used under Creative Commons Attribution-Sharealike 4.0 license.
 Image cropped and modified from original.